Frequently Asked Questions

 Do I still need plan approval?

-FROG Homes' structures are all permanent buildings and, as such, subject to Municipal Plan Approval.
+FROG Homes’ structures are all permanent buildings and, as such, subject to Municipal Plan Approval.
 FROG Homes will prepare full submission drawings and, through our SACAP registered associates, upload and monitor the application from start to rubber stamp approval.
-Refer to the FROG Homes pre-construction process.
+Refer to the FROG Homes Fast Forward page – Preliminary & Preparation here.

 Can I erect my new buildings without formal sub-division which I know usually also means having to apply for rezoning?

 Yes you can.
-Provided you meet other reqirements (largely covered below) and provided you take an electrical connection (if required) from the existing metered Escom or City Power supply cable, and that you connect into the existing sewer and water supply lines within the property.
+Provided you meet other requirements (largely covered below) and provided you take an electrical connection (if required) from the existing metered Eskom or City Power supply cable, and that you connect into the existing sewer and water supply lines within the property.

 Do I still need to comply with existing building lines, side space requirements and Servitudes?